 Section 1.
 Waiver.
-Subject to the satisfaction of all of the terms and conditions set forth herein, the undersigned Lenders and the Administrative Agent hereby waive the Specified Defaults solely for the fiscal year ended December 31, 2008.
-This waiver shall not impair any right or power accruing to any Lender or the Administrative Agent with respect to any other Default or Event of Default or any Default or Event of Default which occurs after the date hereof.
-Nothing contained herein shall be deemed to imply any willingness of any Lender or the Administrative Agent with respect to, any similar waiver that may be requested by the Borrower.
-Upon the occurrence of any Default or Event of Default (other than the Specified Defaults), the Lenders and the Administrative Agent may take any and all actions permitted to be taken by the Lenders and the Administrative Agent under the Credit Agreement, the other Loan Documents and applicable Law.
+Subject to the satisfaction of all of the terms and conditions set forth herein, the undersigned Lenders and the Administrative Agent hereby waive the Specified Default prior to the Effective Date (as defined below).
+This waiver shall not impair any right or power accruing to any Lender or the Administrative Agent with respect to any other Default or Event of Default or any Default or Event of Default which occurs after the Effective Date.
+Nothing contained herein shall be deemed to imply any willingness of any Lender or the Administrative Agent to agree to, or otherwise prejudice any rights of any Lender or the Administrative Agent with respect to, any similar waiver that may be requested by the Borrower.
+Upon the occurrence of any Default or Event of Default (other than the Specified Default), the Lenders and the Administrative Agent may take any and all actions permitted to be taken by the Lenders and the Administrative Agent under the Credit Agreement, the other Loan Documents and applicable Law.